 Obtain an application by clicking the link above, or by visiting our main office at 2523 14th Street, NW Washington D.C.
 20009 Monday – Friday from 9:00 to 5:00.
 To be eligible for our Long-Term Recovery Program, applicants need to have six months proven sobriety, a dedication to a drug/alcohol-free environment, commitment to community living, a secured sponsor, and the ability to pay rent of $430 (Larger rooms when available at $475), and employed for at least 30 days.

-There are six pieces of documentation an applicant needs to have when faxing the required papers back to our social service coordinator.
+There are seven pieces of documentation an applicant needs to have when faxing the required papers back to our social service coordinator.
 The documents needed are picture ID, birth certificate, Social Security card, police clearance, three recent pay stubs, proof of recent TB test, and letters of reference from service provider or primary caregivers.

 SAMARITAN INNS’ Long-term Recovery Program outcomes are unprecedented in successfully aiding formerly homeless and addicted men and women to rebuild their lives.
 To view and download an application, please click here.